Nuclearistt/TEKLauncher/README.md

 ## Key features

-+ Uses [ARK Shellcode](https://github.com/Nuclearistt/ARKShellcode) to disable ownership checks in the game and modify its other behaviour if necessary
++ Uses [TEK Injector](https://github.com/teknology-hub/tek-injector) along with [TEK Game Runtime](https://github.com/teknology-hub/tek-game-runtime) to disable ownership checks in the game and modify its other behaviour if necessary
 + Uses [TEK Steam Client](https://github.com/teknology-hub/tek-steamclient) to download game/DLC/mod files from Steam servers directly, with the ability to update and validate them
 + Uses steamclient64.dll to query server list right in the launcher